 The revision in deforestation was only done from 2000 onwards, partly because there were no suitable data on which to base adjustments for 1990-1999, but also because a number of policy developments came into play in 2000 or shortly beforehand, which affected deforestation to restore open habitats or develop wind-farms.
 These include the introduction of the UK's climate change policy (2000), and the diversification in relevant forest policies in England, Scotland and Wales following the devolution of forest policy to countries in the late 1990s (Matthews et al. 2014).
-The deforestation information used in this inventory is similar to the previous inventory, with some minor revisions based on further analysis of the data and inclusion of estimates for the latest inventory year.
+The deforestation information used in this inventory is to the same as the previous inventory, with an assumption of the deforestation rate for 2017.

-Soil carbon stock changes associated with deforestation are estimated using the dynamic soil carbon model described in Section 0.
+Soil carbon stock changes associated with deforestation are estimated using the dynamic soil carbon model described in Section A 3.4.2.
 When deforestation occurs it is assumed that 60% of the standing biomass is removed as timber products and the remainder is burnt.
 In the UNFCCC inventory, KP-LULUCF reporting of deforestation assumes instantaneous oxidation of HWP.
 Country-specific forest biomass densities for living and dead organic matter from CARBINE are used.
 These densities change over time in relation to the forest age and species structure.
 Biomass losses are reported in the relevant carbon stock change tables, assuming a carbon fraction of 0.5 on a dry weight basis.
 The carbon removed as timber is reported as Harvested Wood Products (HWP) in 4G, using CARBINE to model emission from HWP (described in Section 6.8).